Željko Topić: Career

 He started his career as an economist with the Federal Yugoslavian Railways in Banja Luka.
 From 1989 to 1992 he was an adviser at the Croatian Ministry of Science & Technology in Zagreb.
 In 1992, he joined the Croatian State Intellectual Property Office which came under the remit of the Ministry of Science & Technology and he held various posts there until 2003 when he left to become a partner in a private-sector intellectual property management company, Korper, Haramija & Topić Ltd.

 In 2004, he was appointed as Director General of the Croatian State Intellectual Property Office for a four-year term.
 In this capacity he represented Croatia on the Administrative Council of the European Patent Organisation from 2004 onward.
 Croatia became a full member of the EPO in 2008.
 In 2006, Topić was proposed as a candidate for a senior management position at the World Intellectual Property Organization (WIPO).
 His candidacy was unsuccessful.

 In March 2008, his mandate as Director General of the Croatian State Intellectual Property Office was renewed for a second four-year term.
 In 2009, he was once again an unsuccessful candidate for a senior management position at the WIPO.

 In January 2012, his mandate as Director General of the Croatian State Intellectual Property Office was renewed for a third term.

 During a visit by a delegation from the Hungarian Intellectual Property Office to the Croatian State Intellectual Property Office in February 2012, he was presented with the Jedlik Ányos Award (Honoris Causa) in recognition of his contribution to the protection of intellectual property.

 In March 2012, the Administrative Council of the EPO announced his appointment as Vice-President at the EPO in charge of the Directorate-General Administration which has responsibility for support services such as Human Resources, General Administration, Buildings and Facility Management, and the Language Service.
 He commenced his duties as EPO Vice-President in April 2012.
 His term of office as Director General of the Croatian State Intellectual Property Office ended on 30 April 2012.

+In December 2018, the Administrative Council of the European Patent Organisation took leave of Topić as one of three departing Vice-Presidents.
+Nellie Simon was appointed as his successor as Vice-President of the EPO's Directorate-General Corporate Services and took up the position on 1 January 2019.